7 July 2020

 “Les langues ne sont pas neutres.
 Elles incarnent des cultures, elles imprègnent les mentalités, elles engendrent des affinités, elles aiguillonnent des susceptibilités, elles expriment des sensibilités, elles traduisent des manières de raisonner, de penser, de vivre et elles influencent et déterminent même la conception que les citoyens ont du rôle de l’État par rapport aux individus et à la société”.
 (José Ribeaud, La Suisse plurilingue se délingue.
 Plaidoyer pour les quatre langues nationales suisses, Neuchâtel, 2002).

-Around 5 million German speakers (and their many dialects Schwyzertütsch, which is mostly the vernacular), over 1.2 million French speakers in the Romandie region and the bilingual cantons of Wallis, Bern and Freiburg, 350 000 Italian speakers in Tessin and Graubünden and some 40-60 000 Rhaeto-Romanesque dialects (five, only in the canton of Graubünden).
-In addition, there is the large number of foreigners with other languages.
+Around 5 million German speakers (and their many dialects Schwyzertütsch, which is mostly the vernacular), 1.2 million French speakers in the Romandie region and the bilingual cantons of Wallis, Bern and Freiburg, 350 000 Italian speakers in Tessin and Graubünden and around 60 000 Romansh-speakers with five dialects in Graubünden.